ARM-software/libGPULayers/layer_gpu_timeline/README_LAYER.md

 ```

 The timeline data files will be saved as `<out>.perfetto` and `<out>.metadata`.
-If you want to use different file names for each, you can alternatively specify
+If you want to use different file names for each, you might alternatively
-a full file path for each file using `--timeline-perfetto` and
+specify a full file path for each file using `--timeline-perfetto` and
 `--timeline-metadata`.

 The Android helper utility contains many other options for configuring the